Over 7,000 people evacuated due to Apple Fire in Southern California - Local News 8

 Over 7,000 people evacuated due to Apple Fire in Southern California

-About 7,800 people have been evacuated as an out-of-control wildfire burns east of Los Angeles, according to the Riverside County Fire Department.
+A wildfire burning in Cherry Valley, California, east of Los Angeles, has grown to a size of 12,000 acres, forcing about 7,800 people to evacuate, according to the Riverside County Fire Department.

-The fire began Friday shortly before 5 p.m.
-PST, according to CNN affiliate KABC-TV.
-No injuries have been reported.
+The Apple Fire began Friday shortly before 5 p.m.
+PST (8 p.m.
+ET) the fire department said.
+As of Sunday morning, the fire is 12% contained, and over 1,360 firefighters were fighting the blaze.

 Evacuation centers have been set up at local hotels and at Beaumont High School, fire department spokesman Rob Roseen told CNN.